-The inside diameter of the liner shall not be less than the nominal diameter shown on the Drawings, nor shall the out-of-round tolerance exceed 5% of the diameter of the liner.
+The inside diameter of the liner shall not be less than the nominal diameter shown on the Standard Drawings, nor shall the out-of-round tolerance exceed 5% of diameter of liner.
 The outside circumference of the steel liner shall not be less than the nominal circumference calculated from the pile diameter and the liner thickness.
 Steel liners shall not exceed a bow of 1% of the length of the pile in any direction.
-Liners shall be free of any internal steps or ridges which may interfere with drilling equipment, buckets or personnel during inspections.
+Liners shall be free of any internal steps or ridges which may interfere with drilling equipment or catch buckets or personnel during inspections.

-Welding shall be carried out in accordance with the provisions of AS/NZS 1554.1.
-A Weld Procedure Sheet shall be submitted to the Administrator for approval prior to welding liners.
-Hold Point 2
+Welding shall be carried out in accordance with the provisions of AS/NZS 1554.1 and MRTS78 as applicable.

-All longitudinal and transverse welds, including field joints if required, shall be made with full penetration butt welds.
+All spiral, longitudinal, transverse and all field welds (including joints) shall be full penetration butt welds.
 Segments shall be rotated 90 degrees to each other so that longitudinal welds along the liner are staggered.